Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 John Murphy - Bank of America Merrill Lynch

 Good morning, guys.
 Maybe just a first question, as we look at – I mean, the revenue in the quarter, I mean you did pretty well relative to the market and add some pretty good outgrowth.
-I'm just curious how consistent you think you can consistently outperform the market as we go forward, because I mean at some point you reach some sort of (15:08) about content growth, but you're not hitting that yet and you're doing a great job of outperforming the market consistently.
-So, just curious what your expectation's of sort of duration and is this something you can do in perpetuity or is it something you think is a result of mix, just trying to understand that number.
+I'm just curious how consistent you think you can consistently outperform the market as we go forward, because I mean at some point you reach some sort of ascertained limit (15:08) about content growth, but you're not hitting that yet and you're doing a great job of outperforming the market consistently.
+So, just curious what your expectations of sort of duration and is this something you can do in perpetuity or is it something you think is a result of mix, just trying to understand that number.

 Matthew J. Simoncini - Lear Corp.